ringcentral/ringcentral-demos-oauth/python-bottle/README.md

 ## Overview

-This is a quick 3-legged OAuth demo that runs using Python 2.7 and Bottle.
+This is a quick 3-legged OAuth demo that runs using Python 2.7 and Bottle with the [RingCentral Python SDK](https://github.com/ringcentral/ringcentral-python) v0.6.1.

 ## Installation